sbd-community/handbook/docs/tools/hardware-root-of-trust-and-provisioning.md

 ---
 # Tools: Hardware Root of Trust & Provisioning

+## 1. Introduction

-A **Hardware Root of Trust (RoT)** is a secure, immutable foundation within a device's hardware that the rest of the system can rely on.
-It's the cornerstone of a zero-trust architecture, providing the basis for critical security functions like secure boot and cryptographic operations.
+A Hardware Root of Trust (RoT) is a secure, immutable foundation within a device's hardware that the rest of the system can rely on.
+It is the cornerstone of a zero-trust architecture, providing the basis for critical security functions like secure boot and cryptographic operations.

+For a detailed explanation of the compliance requirements that a Hardware RoT helps to meet, see our guide on **[Unique Device Identity](../implementation/build-phase/unique-device-identity.md)**.

+## 2. Tooling Landscape

 The tools and platforms in this category help manufacturers either create this identity at the point of manufacture or leverage hardware that already contains a secure identity.
-This process is fundamental to meeting the device integrity requirements of regulations like the [CRA][cra_annexI] and [IEC 62443][iec_62443].

 | Tool | Type | Description |
 | :--- | :--- | :--- |